Classification of Carbohydrates and Glucose

 (vi) Indication of the presence of a primary alcohol

-The correct configuration of glucose is given by
+The correct configuration of glucose is given as

 To view the complete topic, please